Baseball in the Dominican Republic

-Baseball is by far the most popular sport in the Dominican Republic.
-It is a major sport in the country, and was introduced in the late-19th century in the city of San Pedro de Macorís by Cuban immigrants.
 After the United States, the Dominican Republic has the second-highest number of baseball players in Major League Baseball (MLB).
 The Dominican Republic national baseball team has won the Baseball World Cup in 1948 and the World Baseball Classic in 2013.

 History

 During the 1870s, many Cuban citizens fled Cuba because of the Ten Years' War.
-Many relocated to the Dominican Republic, bringing with them the sport of baseball.
+Many relocated to the Dominican Republic, bringing with them the sport of baseball.'
 The nation's expert class was established in 1890.
 The first clubs were Ozama and Nuevo.
 On 7 November 1907, the Licey club was established in Santo Domingo.
 By the 1930s, it had developed into a major source for gifted players whose guardians frequently worked at sugar refineries.
-In 1937, Negro league stars from the United States including Satchel Paige came to the country.
-In the mid-1950s Rafael Trujillo built the main stadium.
-Dominican players initially began migrating to the U.S. to play for Major League Baseball, starting with utility infielder Ozzie Virgil.
-On August 29, 2025, Omairy Guzmán became the first female umpire in a game in the Dominican Republic Professional Baseball League; she was the third base umpire in a game between the Mineros de Bonao and the Atléticos de Puerto Plata.
+After Rafael Trujillo became president in 1931, he renamed the capital city of Santo Domingo to "Ciudad de Trujillo" and founded the Dragones de Ciudad Trujillo (Trujillo City Dragons).
+In an effort to showcase his team's superiority, he recruited internationally.